 Your complete guide to UK customs clearance when importing

-As the sixth-largest global economy, the UK market has a well-developed infrastructure. -
+As the sixth-largest global economy1, the UK market has a well-developed infrastructure.

-Government statistics show that, from June 2023 to June 2024, UK imports reached a total value of £893.4 billion: an astonishing figure that’s set to rise as the year progresses. -
+Government statistics show that, from June 2023 to June 2024, UK imports reached a total value of £893.4 billion2: an astonishing figure that’s set to rise as the year progresses.

 Intrinsic to the UK’s thriving economy is its stringent customs procedures.
 Policed by agencies like HMRC and the NCA, customs clearance is the declaration of goods subject to conditions.